Why I Started Investing On My Own

 I didn’t used to invest on my own.
 For years I left my hard-earned money to the “professionals” to invest on my behalf.
 For years I bought mutual funds thinking that was the only way to invest and that’s what I was supposed to do.

-Here’s my story on how I went from being dependant on others to independent, from losing money to making money.
+Here’s my story on how I went from being dependant on others to being independent, from losing money to making money.
 I bought my first term deposit (GIC, Guaranteed Investment Certificate) in 1988.
 Interest rates went higher after that so I could have made more money, but there was nothing I could do until the term was up.
 Once I started earning more, I was told to start investing in mutual funds.

 I never questioned if there was a better way.
 I just did what everyone else was doing, I diligently started buying mutual funds every month within my RRSP (similar to 401k) and outside of my RRSP.
 I watched the performance of my mutual fund investments go up and down every year.
 Over the course of 10 years I had a number of different financial advisors and financial planners.
 The so called “experts” advised me each year to take money out of the poor performing mutual funds and buy mutual funds that had better performance in the previous year.
 I did not know it at the time but this constant selling (low) and buying (high) was detrimental to my portfolio, and the fees made things worse.